akshitasure12/networkx-blogs/blogs/blog3.md

-# Blog2
+# Blog3
 ## Week 5-6 (30th June to 13th July, 2025)

 This week was more of a reflection and refinement phase, where I handled detailed review comments and ensured my open pull requests were in good shape for merging.

 ## Previously Raised Pull requests

+1. Simpler Python version for `is_reachable()`

-1. In my last blog post, I had discussed adding separate implementations for the NumPy version and the pure Python version of `is_reachable()`.
+   In my last blog post, I had discussed adding separate implementations for the NumPy version and the pure Python version of `is_reachable()`.
 This week, we explored how to simplify the Python implementation without introducing extra dependencies like `is_path` or even numpy.
 Instead of iterating through the entire graph again to find two-hop neighbors, we revised the function to use a more direct check using the sucessors of the source node and predeccessors of the target.
     ```python
     return {
         x for x in G if x == v or x in G[v] or any(z in G[v] for z in G.pred[x])